 321 ADVANCED FRENCH.
-F. A course for the advanced student who wishes to improve his facility in the language to an exceptional degree or who is preparing for graduate study or for the teaching of French.
-A wide variety of exercises, compositions, and drills is designed to develop in the student a high degree of competence in speaking, reading, and writing idiomatic French.
+F even years.
+A course for the advanced student preparing for graduate study or for the teaching of French and for the student who wishes to improve his facility in the language to an exceptional degree.
+A wide variety of exercises, compositions, and drills is designed to develop in the student a high degree of competence in speaking, reading and, above all, writing idiomatic French.
 Conducted in French.

 322 ADVANCED FRENCH.
-S. Continuation of 321, with training in the writing of the dissertation.
+S even years.
+Continuation of 321, with training in the writing of the dissertation and the analyse littéraire.